tedtoal/Button_TT/README.md

 With the above code, a pair of arrow buttons is implemented that will respectively decrement and increment the btn_int8Val value.

-## Using a button with a signed integer value
+## Using a button with an unsigned integer value

-The previous sections illustrated use of an signed integer button.
-Here the code is shown for using an unsigned integer button, of class *Button_TT_uint8*, with a pair of arrow buttons for increment and decrement.
-There are minor differences worthy of noting.
+The previous sections illustrated use of a signed integer button.
+Here code is shown for using an unsigned integer button, of class *Button_TT_uint8*, with a pair of arrow buttons for increment and decrement.
+There are a couple minor differences.

-Start as usual by including the header file and define the button variables and tap function:
+Start as usual by including the header file and defining the button variables and tap function:

 ```
 // Include file for using button with uint8_t value.